thoughtworks-jumpstart/jumpstart/git/advanced-git.md

 - View graphical UI of commit history graph and commit details
   - `gitk`

-## Commands to modify local commits (commits which has not been pushed)
+## Commands to modify local commits (commits which have not been pushed)

 - Make changes to the last commit (eg: add or remove file, edit commit message)
   - `git add .`